 Alessandro Di Nallo

-Alessandro is currently a visiting PhD student at Università Bocconi under the supervision of Professor Francesco Billari and is carrying out his study on the association between men and women's family trajectories and their socio-economic background in the United Kingdom.
+Alessandro has been a visiting PhD student at Università Bocconi under the supervision of Professor Francesco Billari.
+He has been carrying out his study on the association between men and women's family trajectories and their socio-economic background in the United Kingdom.